MALUpdaterOSXArchive/Nekomata-old/Readme.md

 # Nekomata
 ![screenshot](http://i.imgur.com/tKeYxJ4.png)
-Nekomata (猫又) is an open sourced AniList.co library manager.
-In development, but basic functionality works.
+Nekomata (猫又) is an open sourced Kitsu (and AniList) library manager.
+In development, fork of MAL Library.

 Requires latest SDK (10.12) and XCode 8 or later to compile.
 Deployment target is 10.10.